nodejs/node/doc/api/repl.md

   * `breakEvalOnSigint` - Stop evaluating the current piece of code when `SIGINT` is received, i.e. `Ctrl+C` is pressed.
 This cannot be used together with a custom `eval` function.
 Defaults to `false`.

+If `options` is a string, then it specifies the input prompt.

 The `repl.start()` method creates and starts a `repl.REPLServer` instance.